CCSI: Robert B. (Bob) Gahagan, Chief Success Officer, founder, & CEO

-Procurement counselor: Virginia Procurement Technical Assistance Program at George Mason University, Mason Enterprise Center (MEC).
-Assist over 1500 companies with basics of government procurement (small-business programs, goals and categories; registration requirements, prime and subcontracting, business development, and much more.
-(15 yrs & current)
+Procurement counselor: Virginia PTAC - (Procurement Technical Assistance Center) at George Mason University, Mason Enterprise Center (MEC).
+Assist over 1800 companies with both basics & expert-level support including government procurement contracts for all small-business program categories e.g., SBA 8a, WOSB (Woman-owned small businesses), SDVOSB and VOSB (Service-disabled and Veteran-owned small businesses, and HUB Zone-owned (Historically-underutilized business zone) companies), goals and categories; registration requirements, prime and subcontracting, business development, system requirements, NAICS, PSC and other codes, DSBS usage, and much more.
+(18 yrs. ending 2/20)

-IBM: (retired) last 9 years in Federal Systems Division, 3 commercial divisions including National Service Division where he was member of a 15-person multi-division "Tiger team" that developed the initial customer product support program system for the then-as yet not announced revolutionary IBM Personal Computer
+IBM: (retired after 25yrs); last 9 years in Federal Systems Division, before that in 3 commercial divisions including National Service Division where he was member of a 15-person multi-division "Tiger team" that developed the initial customer product support program system for the then-as-yet not-announced revolutionary IBM product known as Personal Computer

 Undergraduate Degree: B.A.
 Economics, Hobart College, Geneva, NY Graduate degree: M.B.A., University of Buffalo, Buffalo, NY